Shlendir/Shlendir/README.md

 - [ ] Update profile README.md.
 - [ ] Throw JS API project into git.
 - [ ] Save some old works here too?
 Perhaps.
+- [ ] Add where to find what into this README.

 <!--
 **Shlendir/Shlendir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.